 It started and we closed on one another; I was looking for the counter because I knew I couldn’t get off first like with his team-mate so I was in an orthodox stance with my right leg behind to keep it from being kicked.
 I think that maybe, in hindsight off course, that I should went southpaw and kept my good leg back off of which to maneuver and better get my whole body into my punches and get a quick knockout in order to not get hurt any further.
 It didn’t quite happen like that of course and I was about to get hit twice harder than I had ever been hit before or since by man or object and I have been hit by just about every blunt object known to man.
 More on that on the Little Nine Heaven page.

 The rise of desperation was heralded by one of his famous rear leg roundhouse kicks which I would have normally easily avoided.
 It crashed heavily into my left thigh, hard enough to leave a bruise the size of his foot on the outside of my leg; his foot was literally the length of my femur and I have some pretty long legs.
-My left leg instantly seized up as I tried to lamely shuffle away realizing that I was a tank with no tracks.
+My left leg instantly seized up as I tried to lamely shuffle away realizing that I was like a tank with no tracks.
 I threw caution to the wind and moved in close to take away the kick and got a couple decent shots in to his face; my hand speed was still unmatched.
 But I couldn’t finish him inside with the gear on and I tried to move away on wheels that didn’t work.

 It was the first time I have actually “seen stars” from getting hit in the head.
 Bear in mind the guy I was fighting was the tournament champion at least three years running and was experienced in every aspect of the rules and gear used in this particular competition.
 The hard plastic of the head gear stopped about half way back toward the ear area, with from the ear back covered only by a single layer of thin leather.
 My head and his looping overhand right intersected, with the impact in the perfect spot where my head was unprotected, right above and slightly behind the ear.
 It was perfectly timed and targeted and Fourth of July went off as I disengaged as rapidly as I could with my non-functioning wheels.